geekquest/learn.geekquest.mw/docs/How-to-Integrate-your-web-app-with-the-National-Bank-of-Malawi-Payment-Gateway.md

 $_SESSION["currency"] = $currency;

 ```
-Then include the below code for the page structure and the payment request form.
+Include the below code for the page structure and the payment request form.

 ```php
 <!doctype html>